univention/univention-portal/doc/decisions/0004-specify-test-organization.md

     - Create two folders `unit` and `integration` inside the subproject level `tests` folder.
 Unit tests will go in the `unit` folder and integration tests go in the `integration` folder.
-    - Don't create any subfolders if you want to consider unit and integration tests on the same footing.
+    - Don't create any subfolders if you want to treat unit and integration tests on the same footing.

 Choose what works best for the subproject, but document this in the README